ex0dus-0x/ex0dus-0x.github.io/_posts/2020-09-13-boa-reversing.md

 - python

 ---
-During the quarantine, I became pretty interested in how we can automate reverse engineering on applications and malware, and decided to commit some time to implement a web-based platform that helps automatically reverse and assess Python-based executables, called [boa](http://boa.codemuch.tech).  **boa** helps security researchers extrapolate original and readable Python source from compiled and packed executables, and runs automated security checks to detect for low-hanging bugs, leaked secrets, etc.
+During the quarantine, I became pretty interested in how we can automate reverse engineering, and decided to commit some time to implement a platform that can help automatically reverse and assess Python-compile executables, called [boa](http://boa.codemuch.tech).  **boa** helps security researchers extrapolate original and readable Python source from compiled and packed executables, and runs automated security checks to detect for low-hanging bugs, leaked secrets, etc.

-While there is quite a number of things that I have backlogged in regards to its development, I'm really happy to see the progress made on it so far, and the functionality that has been implemented in the 2+ weeks I spent implementing its first revision!
+While there is quite a number of things that I have backlogged in regards to its development, I'm really happy to see the progress made on it so far in the initial revision, and would love to talk about how it would be used!

-For hackers and reverse engineers, the routinization of processes and workflows that is often undertaken when manually disassembling applications may be streneous, and given our experience and ability to persist, our results may not often be _precise_.
+For hackers and reverse engineers, the routinization of processes and workflows that is often undertaken when manually disassembling applications may be strenuous, and given our experience and ability to persist, our results may not often be _precise_.
 This, as a result, often encumbers the work done needed to gain visibility into a program or process, needing more time to inquire and quantify about the target.

 Tooling like FireEye's [FLARE](https://github.com/FireEye/FLARE) VM for Windows-based reversing and security research, and the well-known [pwntools](https://github.com/Gallopsled/pwntools) framework  was a big inspiration for **boa**'s design, as they enabled hackers to reverse and find bugs quickly, not spend time excavating the Internet for tooling.
 So as a result, I decided to build **boa** to strip away the levels of abstractions that often encapsulate the functionality of programs we want to analyze.

-## Python Reversing
+## Python Intrinsics

-When starting out with my initial implementation, I wanted to scope down and start small with **boa**, and since I dedicated some time to reverse Python-based executables, this was the perfect ecosytem for me to target with my platform, as it is much more simpler and concise to analyze.
+Python is a language that we all know and love, with one big reason being it's ability to be executed generally agnostically, as long as an interpreter exists on the host platform.
+Therefore, applications and even malwares (check out \[SeaDuke\]([https://unit42.paloaltonetworks.com/unit-42-technical-analysis-seaduke/](https://unit42.paloaltonetworks.com/unit-42-technical-analysis-seaduke/ "https://unit42.paloaltonetworks.com/unit-42-technical-analysis-seaduke/")), a sample found in the DNC hack) have been adopting capabilities to pack their code and resources with an interpreter into a final executable for a given platform.

+### Compiling Python

 The CPython runtime interprets original source code, but rather than spitting out optimized native machine code, it generates its own intermediate bytecode format, which is easier to concisely recover a source code.
-Notice the disassmbled bytecode of a lambda function in the following snippet, and its stack-based and reduced instruction set:
+Notice the disassembled bytecode of a lambda function in the following snippet, and its stack-based and reduced instruction set:

 ```python
 >>> import dis